Waterverse-SYS32/Waterverse-SYS32/README.md

-I mainly install sources (i just upgraded from windows 11 to 10 (lol a joke i made for no reason) ) lol forgot to greet whoever's reading this idk what else to say lmao
+I mainly install sources (i just upgraded from windows 11 to 10 (lol a joke i made for no reason) ) lol forgot to greet whoever's reading this, idk what else to say lmao